Maintenance Key Performance Indicators (KPIs)

 Torbjörn Idhammar, IDCON INC

-Maintenance KPI’s must be integrated with operating KPI’s and must be “balanced”, and there are three other key criteria that should be considered when deciding what aspects of maintenance to measure:
+Maintenance Key Performance Indicators must be integrated with operating KPIs and must be “balanced.”
+There are three other key criteria that should be considered when deciding what aspects of maintenance to measure:

-- The KPI’s should encourage the right behavior
+- The Maintenance Key Performance Indicators should encourage the right behavior

 - They should be difficult to manipulate to “look good”